 Montevideo City Tour

 Our Vantage Travel group enjoyed a full-day city tour of Montevideo with an excellent local guide.
-We drove along the Rambla, a 20-mile-long waterfront on the Rio de la Plata (a river so wide you think it’s the sea) and took group photos at the large Montevideo sign overlooking a cool beach area.
+We drove along the Rambla, which is a 20-mile-long waterfront on the Rio de la Plata (a river so wide you think it’s the sea), and took group photos at the large Montevideo sign overlooking a pretty beach area.

 I really LOVED Montevideo and the Uruguayan people I met.
 I definitely want to go back and spend more time there.
 One day was not enough!

 Time to Say Goodbye

 The next day, our Vantage Travel group headed back home to the States – filled with amazing memories, new friendships, and thousands of photos on my SLR camera and iPhone to review.

 We were also gifted with a cute stuffed penguin by Pablo & Marco since we couldn’t take home the “real thing!”
 We had all fallen in love with the penguins – and we woulda if we coulda!

 I know this has been a particularly long blog post but I hope it has given you a really good taste of this amazing Antarctica Adventure.
 I truly hope that you might be inspired to consider a trip to the White Continent one day to experience Antarctica’s pristine & majestic beauty.
 I know you won’t regret it!

 To learn more, be sure to check out the other blog posts I’ve written about the great places visited on this trip: